parkinsons-toolkit/app-content/pages-content/treatments/who-may-be-involved.md

 - **Neurologists:** A doctor with a focus on conditions affecting the “nervous system” (e.g. the brain, spinal cord and nerves).
 - **Geriatricians:** A doctor with a focus on the care of older adults.

 For both of these, there can be some doctors that have a sub-specialty focus and expertise.
-This could be in Parkinson’s and related conditions, _Movement Disorders_.
+This could be in Parkinson’s and related conditions, 'Movement Disorders'.
 It is recommended that people with Parkinson’s have a regular and stable point of contact.
 This would be a trusted source of information specific to Parkinson’s.
 In many teams this would be provided by a specialist nurse.

 - **Parkinson's Disease Nurse Specialist (PDNS):** This is a nurse specialist practitioner who can assess and manage symptoms of, and medication used in Parkinson’s.
 They can provide advice and support, with timely responses to problems.
 Some PDNSs can prescribe medication.
 Some of them but not all will make home visits as part of their role, usually when they are community-based, whereas others can provide care during a hospital admission, usually when they are hospital-based.